-This subclause presents the general end-to-end session flow procedures without preconditions.
-These flows are applicable to services without real-time QoS requirements, and thus do not need to set-up dedicated IP-CAN bearers but can use existing IP-CAN bearers, and to services which do not require that the terminating endpoint obtains a SIP-level notification when the originating endpoint's IP-CAN bearer becomes available.
+These subclauses present the general end-to-end session flow procedures without preconditions.
+The flow in subclause 5.7a.2 is applicable to services without real-time QoS requirements before session becomes active, and thus do not need to set-up dedicated IP-CAN bearers but can use existing IP-CAN bearers, and to services which do not require that the terminating endpoint obtains a SIP-level notification when the originating endpoint's IP-CAN bearer becomes available.
+The flow in subclause 5.7a.3 is applicable to services with real-time QoS requirements before session becomes active.

-Note that the flows in this subclause do not show the use of a THIG.
+Note that the flows in these subclauses do not show the use of a THIG.
 If a THIG is used, the use is completely analogous to the use in subclauses 5.5, 5.6 and 5.7.